PalakRajput/java-concepts/src/main/com/concept/MemoryModelTheory.md

 Heap memory access is slower than stack memory because it involves dynamic memory allocation & deallocation managed by GC.<br/>
 Heap memory is not inherently thread safe as multiple threads can access or modify the same objects.

+> Primitive types for methods lives on stack memory and primitive types for objects live on heap memory.

 Local Variables and Objects<br/>
 ***Local Variables***